gracec10/virtualfridge/README.md

-# Fridgify
+# Virtual Fridge

-Welcome to Fridgify, an online refrigerator where you can inventory what's in your actual fridge.
+Welcome to my virtual fridge, an online refrigerator where you can inventory what's in your actual fridge.

-## Overview

-This is Fridgify, your one stop spot for what's in your fridge.
-Have you ever been at a party and wanted to know if you had Kraft singles in your fridge to make grilled cheese when you get home?
-Well now you will!
-With Fridgify, you'll have a visual fridge interface to add the name, quantity, expiration date of anything in your fridge, and categorize them by food group and fridge or freezer.
-You'll never forget where you left that slice of ham again!

 ### Features
 - Create, update, or delete Items with Name,  Quantity, Exp.
 Date, Categories and Fridge or Freezer